 And like Ruthie McCoy, Ruthie Jean called the police, only to die alone and without help.

-What’s known for certain is that her death was far from unusual in Chicago’s public housing.
+And what’s also known for certain is that McCoy’s death was far from unusual in Chicago’s public housing.

 Poverty And Crime In Chicago’s Cabrini-Green Homes